akash-network/node/tests/upgrade/grpcsuite/README.md

 ## Status

-**Full Akash coverage** — run `make test-grpc-surface` and read the `coverage:` line:
+**Full in-scope coverage** — run `make test-grpc-surface` and read the `coverage:` line:
-- **Queries: 30/30 Akash modules, 130/130 in-scope methods** (smoke sweep + authored).
+- **Queries: 130/130 in-scope methods** (smoke sweep + authored typed cases).
-- **Transactions: 30/30 Akash messages.** deployment (full lifecycle), provider (create/update; delete correctly rejected as disabled), market (bid → lease → withdraw → reclaim-rejected → close lease → close bid), audit (sign/delete attributes), escrow (account deposit), cert (create/revoke), oracle (authorize source + add price), bme (fund vault + mint ACT; burn ACT / burn-mint tolerate the circuit-breaker rejection), and all `MsgUpdateParams` via the gov fast-path.
+- **Transactions: 76/76 in-scope messages.** Akash coverage includes deployment, provider, market, audit, escrow, cert, oracle, bme and module params.
+Cosmos SDK coverage includes auth, authz, bank, consensus, distribution, evidence, feegrant, gov v1, legacy gov v1beta1, mint, slashing, staking, upgrade and vesting.

-`RequireFullCoverage` is `true` in both drivers, so the gate **fails** if any in-scope Akash tx or query stops being exercised — e.g. when a future upgrade adds a new Akash RPC, until a case is authored for it.
+`RequireFullCoverage` is `true` in both drivers, so the gate **fails** if any in-scope tx or query stops being exercised — e.g. when a future upgrade adds a new Akash or mounted Cosmos SDK RPC, until a case is authored for it.

-Cosmos-SDK transactions are not yet gated (their queries are, via the smoke sweep);
-they are the natural next tier to add for downstream-effect coverage.

 The suite targets exactly the surface the running `main` binary serves: discovery is driven by gRPC reflection + the interface registry, and every pack is